 SCCs and Schrems II

 In addition to the ongoing worry over Brexit and its impact, in July last year (shortly after the DP Index’s first survey), the Schrems II ruling was published.
-Not only did this ruling invalidate the EU/US Certification scheme, currently operational with the US, which places requirements on companies to protect personal data and provide appropriate redress for individuals., which had provided a mechanism for data transfers between the EU and US, the court also questioned the validity of the EU’s SCCs, which resulted in the One of the core institutions of the European Union, responsible for lawmaking, policymaking and monitoring compliance with EU law. agreeing to review them and produce new ones.
+Not only did this ruling invalidate the EU/US US Certification scheme, now replaced by Data Privacy Framework., which had provided a mechanism for data transfers between the EU and US, the court also questioned the validity of the EU’s SCCs, which resulted in the One of the core institutions of the European Union, responsible for lawmaking, policymaking and monitoring compliance with EU law. agreeing to review them and produce new ones.

 This created a lot of uncertainty.
 First, around what methods should be used to transfer data to and from the US.
 Secondly, around whether the EU’s existing SCCs really did provide adequate protection for personal data being transferred internationally.
 Despite the court questioning their appropriateness, following Schrems II, SCCs were hailed as the solution for businesses that previously relied on the Privacy Shield, perhaps adding fuel to the fire that was concerns over international data transfers.